Hotels in Copenhagen

 This newly opened, modern hotel is centrally located on the town hall square just a few minutes walk from the famous Stroget...

-	The hotel is located in the centre of Copenhagen within easy reach of Tivoli gardens and the main shopping area of Stroget....
+The hotel enjoys a central location within easy access of Tivoli gardens, the main shopping area of Copenhagen and two minutes...

 Book your cheap hotel in Copenhagen

 Copenhagen is the capital of Denmark and with over 1 million inhabitants it is the largest city in Scandinavia.

 The hotels in the centre of Copenhagen are expensive, but with 24 hour public transport, many tourists opt to stay in the more affordable accommodation on the outskirts of the city.
 There is at least one exception.
 The affordable Woodah Hostel, is in walking distance of the city centre.